GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/10.791-800/04.New-Every-Morning/docs.md

 ---
+title: |
-title: 794.
-New Every Morning
+    794. New Every Morning - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 794.
+New Every Morning.
+New ev'ry morning is Thy love, This our awak'ning powers prove, Thro' sleep and darkness safely bro't Back into life and strength and tho't.
+    keywords:  |
-    keywords: Christ in Song, New Every Morning, New ev&#039;ry morning is Thy love,
+        Christ in Song, adventhymnals, advent hymnals, New Every Morning, New ev'ry morning is Thy love.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 794. NEW EVERY MORNING
+####  Christ in Song,

 ```txt
 1.